 Ongoing research into the prevalence of life-forms (predominantly bacteria and archaea) living deep in the Earth's crust is revealing them in previously unimagined quantities.
-Some estimate that the biological diversity of the life-forms exceeds that of those on the surface.
+Some researchers suggest that the biological diversity of deep-carbon organisms exceeds that of those on the surface.

 The US-based Deep Carbon Observatory currently estimates that there are 15 to 23 billion tonnes of carbon tied up in deep life.

-Many of the organisms can be classed as 'Extremophiles' - living at depths of up to at least 5km, with absolutely no light, and surviving temperatures of 120°C.
+Many of the organisms can be classed as 'Extremophiles' - living at depths of up to at least 5km, with absolutely no light, and surviving temperatures of up to 120°C. (recently estimated at 137°C, see update below)

 Measurements suggest that the continental subsurface hosts 2 to 6 × 1029 cells.

-Many question remain about the sub-surface life - including :
+Many questions remain about the sub-surface life - including :

 Origins: Did life start deep in Earth (either within the crust, near hydrothermal vents, or in subduction zones) then migrate up, toward the sun?
 Or did life start in a warm little surface pond and migrate down?
 How do subsurface microbial zombies reproduce, or live without dividing for millions to tens of millions of years?